ums722/homeassistant-mi-heater/README.md

-# homeassistant-mi-heater for zhimi.heater.mc2, zhimi.heater.zb1 (tested) and zhimi.heater.za2 (not tested)
+# homeassistant-mi-heater for zhimi.heater.mc2, zhimi.heater.zb1 and zhimi.heater.za2
 - Modified component what was not correctly worked in HASS new version.
 - Tested on zhimi.heater.mc2
 - Tested on zhimi.heater.zb1
-- Not tested on zhimi.heater.za2
+- Tested on zhimi.heater.za2

 Xiaomi Smart Space Heater S（zhimi.heater.mc2） component for home-assistant